bartobri/mrrcrypt/README.md

 The `-k <name>` option specifies a key file to use, and the `-a` option auto-creates it if it doesn't exist.
-After performing the first command to create two new keys and encrypt the file, they each copy their respective key files for themselves and delete the originals.
-Then to decrypt, they each copy their key files to the original location and perform the second command.
+After performing the first command to create two new keys and encrypt the file, they each copy their respective key files for themselves (see [Key Management](#key-management)) and delete the originals.
+To decrypt, they each copy their key files back to the original location and perform the second command.

 About MrrCrypt
 --------------

 MrrCrypt is a command-line tool for encryption/decryption.
-It processes data through an adaptive mirror field algorithm to produce a highly unpredictable pattern of bits as output, the results of which can only be reversed by the same mirror field permutation that produced it.
-The particular mirror field permutation used for encryption therefore also serves as the key for decryption.
+It processes data through an adaptive mirror field algorithm to produce a highly unpredictable pattern of bits as output.
+The unique mirror field permutation used for encryption therefore also serves as the key for decryption.

-There are over 1.94*10^1954 possible key permutations, countless times more than the number of atoms beleived to be on planet earth.

 **What is an adaptive mirror field?**